How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Limitations

-There are a few limitations worth mentioning when exporting a Wordpress site to static.
+There are a few limitations worth mentioning when exporting a WordPress site to static.

 PHP Version on Your Server